-You’re first draft sucks!
+Your first draft sucks!
 It’s utter and complete crap.

 I refuse to join the chorus.
 I do not agree.
+(Well, I wrote the book about it!)

-Allow me to share something very important with you and it took me too long to realize it myself.
+Allow me to share something very important with you and it took me too long to realize it myself:

-I regret the many first drafts I’ve thrown away, because I’ll never be able to get them back.
+I regret the many first drafts I’ve thrown away because I’ll never be able to get them back.
 An idea is wonderful, but an idea written down is heaven.
 As a draft, it becomes a physical, tangible manifestation you can refer to and build on.

 However, throwing away an idea, even metaphorically, is painful and wasteful.